 When you have prepared an autoinstallation file and distribution, you can create profiles to manage autoinstallation on your Uyuni Server.
-For a given distribution, the profile will determine how to install this distribution.
+The profile will determine how to install this distribution you selected.
 One way to create a profile is to upload an AutoYaST or Kickstart file.
 Alternatively, for Kickstart only, you can use the Web UI wizard.